synopsys-sig/synopsys-action/README.md

 - **bridge_download_url** - Provide URL to bridge zip file.
 If provided, Synopsys Bridge will be automatically downloaded and configured in the provided bridge- or default- path.
 [Note - As per current behavior, when this value is provided, the bridge_path or default path will be cleaned first then download and configured all the time]

 - **bridge_download_version** - Provide bridge version.
 If provided, the specified version of Synopsys Bridge will be downloaded and configured.

+- **include_diagnostics** - If provided, diagnostics files will be zipped and downloadable.
+[Note - Diagnostics Artifacts are enabled by default if there is any failure and Diagnostics Artifacts are retained for 90 days by default]

 [Note - If **bridge_download_version** or **bridge_download_url** is not provided, Synopsys Action will download and configure the latest version of Bridge]